 The Preliminary Exam is conducted by the state’s Public Service Commission and the preliminary stage has objective questions in it.
 The following are the two papers in the Preliminary Stage:

 - General Studies Paper 2)

-In General studies paper 1, there are 150 questions of 200 marks in total and in the General Studies Paper 2, there are 100 questions, of 200 marks in total.
+In General Studies Paper 1, there are 150 questions of 200 marks in total, and in General Studies Paper 2, there are 100 questions, of 200 marks in total.

 Questions asked in the General Studies Paper 1 are from the following syllabus:

 - General Awareness: National and general knowledge; Events that are of international importance; History of India; State’s geography and economy.